davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     const_int 0

   Cj
-    Range of signed numbers that dont fit in 16 bits
+    Range of signed numbers that don't fit in 16 bits

   Cmvq
     Integers valid for mvq